 Patterns don’t have to be in time when we look at a mesa on Mars and see a face that’s because our brains are interpreting the collection of cliffs and plateaus as a face like pattern.
 We are particularly good at seeing bases and almost anything.
 If you look around where you are right now you might see a face in a pattern and would on the front end of a car or computer monitor.

 Your brain is constantly looking for structure out there in the world, it’s looking for something that’s predictable that’s meaningful that it can use to guide behavior.
-When we see a predictable pattern and anticipate what will happen next we can use simple rules like the heuristics I talked about in the previous lecture.
-That helps us not only avoid unnecessary processing, but also make better decisions.
+When we see a predictable pattern and anticipate what will happen next, we can use simple rules like the heuristics I talked about in the previous lecture.
+That helps us not only to avoid unnecessary processing, but also to make better decisions.

 People believe that they see patterns in all sorts of places from the stock market the horse comes.
 It’s very easy to dismiss those beliefs as superstitions or as foolishness and then to ignore the lessons that they teach us.
 Let’s see what we can learn from studying them instead.
 We’ve all experienced things that seem unexplainable: we are thinking about a friend with whom we haven’t spoken in months and then that friend calls us that very day.

 To present-day scientists such experiences are just random coincidences, but in the first half of the 20th century incidents like this were seen by some people as legitimate.
 Scientific evidence of extrasensory perception or ESP.
 Probably the most famous proponent of ESP research was J.B.
 Rhine.
 He was a botanist who became fascinated with these phenomena.

 Guessing the unknown